AG_Object

 type);

-name are specified and the parent object already has a
+name are both specified and a child object of the

 init

-() operation associated with every class in the
+() method over each class in the inheritance

 AG_OBJECT_NAME_MAX